bowang-lab/Transplant_Time_Series/README.md

 The long-term survival of **liver transplant** recipients beyond one year is significantly compromised by an increased risk of **cancer**, **cardiovascular mortality**, **infection** and **graft failure**.
 There are currently limited clinical tools to identify patients at risk of these complications, which would flag them for screening tests and life-saving interventions.

 We hereby propose **Deep Learning** models designed for longitudinal data that reliably predicts an updated clinical outlook for individual patients.
+Here is an example of how our top-performing **Transformer** model could estimate the risk progression of a patient more than 20 years post-transplant, accurately outlining the top risks.

 :bulb: **Methods**